 Just before smoking, wipe off the excess moisture and salt, and season with the dry ingredients of herbs, spices, and seasonings.

+One of the most important things is picking the flavor of wood chips to smoke the turkey.
 Sweeter, subtle flavors are best for turkey meat to give a subtle smoky flavor without overpowering the meat.
-Hardwood chips are preferable for turkey and come in flavors such as maple, hickory, apple, pecan, and cherry woods.
+Here some of the types of of wood I like to use maple, hickory, apple, pecan, and cherry woods.

 Pit Boss Smoked Turkey Recipe

-- 1 12 pound Turkey whole thawed
+- 1 12lb Whole Turkey

 What are your family’s favorite sides for smoked turkey?